-Matt, who's 27, asks Suze if he can afford to spend $55,000 on a 2009 Chevrolet Corvette.
+Sally, who's 47, asks Suze if she can afford to spend $54,400 on a Mercedes SLK 350.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.